RS Runtime Security Observability + Control

 Monitor DNS and egress behavior with policy-level baselines for runtime activity.

-• Protocol and endpoint-focused rules
+• Protocol (TCP/UDP/DNS) and endpoint-focused rules

 • Service and namespace segmentation